India women brace for stiff test, men eye podium at ATP

 Unnati Hooda, 18, too is coming into the tournament after a successful 2025 season where she achieved a career-high world ranking of No. 23 and defeated Sindhu at the China Open.
 The youngest Indian ever to win a BWF Super 100 title, Unnati ended 2025 with a title at the Odisha Masters.

-The singles duties will also now rest on Malvika Bansod and Rakshitha Sree Santhosh Ramraj, while Commonwealth Games bronze medallists Gayatri Gopichand and Treesa Jolly.agencies
+The singles duties will also now rest on Malvika Bansod and Rakshitha Sree Santhosh Ramraj, while Commonwealth Games bronze medallists Gayatri Gopichand and Treesa Jolly.